JaSamonte/MMS142-GROUPK-2021/docs/third.md

   But because of the pandemic, the concept of going to an office or renting a co-working space had drastically changed.

+- **Work from Home in the Pandemic**

+  The work from home set-up is not new, however it became the norm for corporations when COVID-19 had begun spreading across every country mid-March of 2020.
+People have started remotely working from their own house, and the industry completely shifted.

+  They’ve provided internet access to every worker, and sometimes given them company laptops and gadgets so that they can work from their houses with ease.
+Everyday meetings and conferences shifted from being scheduled to a room, to becoming web-conference calls via Zoom, Google Meets, Skype, and more.

+  The use of emails have also been utilized to its full potential.
+Because of the pandemic _____ million emails have been recorded in 2020 alone.

 NEXT [Web & Video Conferencing and Flight Services & Lodging](fourth.md) PREVIOUS [Web & Video Conferencing and Regular Calls](second.md)